-Alignment scales.
-It is a necessary condition to be able to address the business reality of fast-paced change, turbulent competitive forces, and geographically distributed teams.
-While empowered Agile Teams are good (even great), the responsibility for strategy and alignment cannot rest with the accumulated opinions of the teams, no matter how good they are.
-Rather, alignment must be based on the Enterprise business objectives.
-Here are some of the ways in which SAFe supports alignment:
+Alignment is needed to keep pace with fast change, disruptive competitive forces, and geographically distributed teams.
+While empowered, Agile Teams are good (even great), but the responsibility for strategy and alignment cannot rest with the combined opinions of the teams, no matter how good they are.
+Instead, alignment must rely on the Enterprise business objectives.
+Here are some of the ways how SAFe supports alignment:

-- It is supported by clear lines of content authority, starting at the portfolio and then resting primarily with the Product and Solution Management roles, and extending to the Product Owner role.
+- Alignment is supported by clear lines of content authority, starting with the portfolio and then resting primarily with the Product and Solution Management roles, and extending to the Product Owner role.

 - PI Objectives and Iteration Goals are used to communicate expectations and commitments.